Friday, October 31, 2008

 LEGO Education Grant Services

 LEGO Education's Grant Service grant listing features foundations that are particularly interested in helping the disadvantaged and those who would drop out of school.
 Recipients of these funds will have a series of responsibilities including increasing attendance, securing parental involvement, and securing academic success - all with the end goal of attaining high school completion.
 The folks at LEGO want to enable anyone to become a star within the LEGO® Education galaxy by lending assistance to a constantly evolving, solution-seeking audience of educators.
-The grant giving foundations are listed below:
+The grant giving foundations are listed below:- Ford Foundation

 Sunday, October 12, 2008